biswajit12azure/git/README.md

 ![](Aspose.Words.ad62aed8-3fb5-45c0-8b30-cdcddcdbb489.022.png)

 **Git** is a tool used for source code management.
 It is a free and open-source distributed version control system used to handle small to very large projects efficiently.
 Git is used  to tracking changes in the source code, enabling multiple developers to work together  on non-linear development.

-**It is important** as it track changes effortlessly, and manage code history makes it an

-indispensable tool for developers and projects of all scales &
+**It is important** as it track changes effortlessly, and manage code history makes it an indispensable tool for developers and projects of all scales & Git enables users to push (upload) their code changes to GitHub and pull (download) code.

-Git enables users to push (upload) their code changes to GitHub and pull (download) code from **GitHub** repositories, allowing seamless collaboration and version         management among developers.
+**GitHub** repositories, allows seamless collaboration and version management among developers.

 **Difference between Git and GitHub?![ref2]![ref1]**